Fairmont La Marina Rabat-Salé Hotel and Residences – where memories are created

 Medina Rabat

-We enjoyed the most wholesome dinner with a live singer and a huge banquet, fit for a Queen.
-At the start of this meal, we washed our hands in orange blossom water, as we were sharing the dishes, it was a mark of respect, and I thought this was special.
+We enjoyed the most wholesome dinner with a live singer and a huge banquet fit for a queen.
+At the start of this meal, we washed our hands in orange blossom water.
+As we were sharing the dishes, it was a mark of respect, and I thought this was special.

-Dinner and a show
+Dinner and a Show

-Experiences
+Unforgettable Experiences

-I was taught to belly dance by the lovely Rime which was super fun and wholesome, I can’t say I was very good, I seem to lack coordination, however, I really enjoyed learning something new, even if I wasn’t very elegant at it!
+I was taught to belly dance by the lovely Rime, which was super fun and wholesome.
+I can’t say I was very good—I seem to lack coordination—however, I really enjoyed learning something new, even if I wasn’t very elegant at it!

 We visited the most famous patisserie shop, which had a queue down the road; the smell of freshly baked cakes and warm bread filled the streets.